Mepco Schlenk Engineering College

+Department

 Infrastructure

 A mineral water plant located within the campus has a capacity of 10,000 litres per day.
 Also on the campus are located the Tamil Nadu Mercantile Bank (TMB) with ATM facility, photo copying centre, canteen, parking lot, stand-by power generators, a separate telephone exchange, television facilities in the hostel, water treatment plant, and students' amenities.
 The campus has Wi-Fi connectivity.
 Mobile phones are not allowed in this college.

 Most of the student population stays on campus in hostels.
 The single gender hostels, five for men and five for women, are named after important rivers in India: